elucian/bee/syntax/control.md

     ** third path
 none
   ** default path
-done; end quest
+done;end quest
 ```

+**Notes:**
+* in other language this statement is called _switch_,
+* this statement is mapping to a _"jump table"_,
+* you can not use same constant two or more times,
+* there is not break statement, we break after first match,
+* default path _none_ is executed only when there is no match.

 ## Cycle

-Create unconditional repetitive statement block.
+Create unconditional repetitive block.

 **pattern**

 ```
 cycle
   ...
   skip if condition
   ...
   stop if condition
   ...
 repeat
 ```

 **notes**
+* If stop statement is missing you can create infinite loop;
+* You can leave an infinite loop using other interruption statements;
-* It is forbidden to declare new variables in a cycle;
+* It is forbidden to make a new variables in a cycle;
-* It is forbidden to start a nested context in a cycle;

 **example**

 In this example "a" is a local variable visible in cycle and after cycle;

 ```
-do
-  make a := 10 ∈ Z
+make a := 10 ∈ Z ;global
 cycle
   alter a -= 1
   ** conditional repetition
   skip if (a % 2 = 0)
   write a
   ** conditional termination
   write ','
   stop if (a < 0)
 repeat
-  print a
-done
 ```

 **Notes:**